State Intervention in Cases of Childhood Obesity

 Seek Experienced, Compassionate Family Law Counsel

-If you have a child custody concern or are involved in a child custody dispute, please contact Lana Hawkins, Attorney at Law, at Hawkins Law LLC, for advice and representation from an experienced Alabama family law attorney.
+If you have a child custody concern or are involved in a child custody dispute, please contact Lana Hawkins, Attorney at Law, at The Hawkins Law Firm, for advice and representation from an experienced Alabama family law attorney.